 See how are graduates are using their degrees at our Alumni page

 Also see the Guide to Graduate Education at Kent State University for a summary of the policies and procedures for graduate education.

 Information is also available for the following students: A Post-undergraduate student has already earned a bachelor's degree and wants to take additional undergraduate coursework at Kent State.
 Non-degree Graduate students are students who wish to take a limited number of graduate courses for self-improvement, intellectual curiosity or expansion of areas of professional expertise, or students who are pursuing graduate certificate programs.

-For additional information regarding the graduate program please contact the Graduate Coordinator, Dr. Anne Jefferson.
+For additional information regarding the graduate program please contact the Graduate Coordinator, Dr. David Singer.

 - Applying to the Graduate Program

 - Ph.D.
 Minors

 - Recent M.S.
 Theses and Ph.D.
 Dissertations